This program is offered at the Phoenix, AZ, Campus.

 Starting your Career!

-Upon completion of your externship, you will be prepared to enter the workplace with your new degree!
-As a graduate of the PTA program at Brookline College you will be prepared to function in entry-level positions in various physical therapy settings such as hospitals, physical therapists offices, doctor’s offices, or sports & physical fitness organizations.
+Upon completion of your externship, you will be prepared to enter the workplace with your new physical therapist degree!
+As a graduate of the physical therapy training program at Brookline College you will be prepared to function in entry-level positions in various physical therapy settings such as hospitals, physical therapists offices, doctor’s offices, or sports & physical fitness organizations.

 Additionally, our dedicated career services department and our network in the local community will ensure that you receive every available opportunity to interview for and attain the right job to move your career forward.